 Becoming a Quiet and Gentle Spirit

 Let’s get one important thing out of the way, first: a quiet and gentle spirit has nothing to do with one’s personality.
-The most loud and outgoing person can have a very gentle and quiet spirit.
+The loudest and most outgoing person can have a very gentle and quiet spirit.
 The quietest person can have the most tempestuous spirit.
-We develop these traits over time, with the Holy Spirit as our guide and, as we do, our behaviors reflect what’s in our spirit.
+We develop these traits over time, with the Holy Spirit as our guide, and, as we do, our behaviors reflect what’s in our spirit.

 A serene heart is what changes the way we act.
 When things don’t go our way, do we lash out in anger or trust?
 It’s a choice that only comes from having a gentle and quiet spirit.